Art of the Binge: 13 Tips to Seeing the Best TV (And Still Functioning Like a Human)

 It's midnight and you have to get up early for work.
 Your head hurts and your vision has begun to blur, but you're on the verge of a satisfying conclusion; the culmination of various motives and emotions.
 Letters will be read by "deceased" characters, love will be professed by protagonists that previously lacked the courage to do so, and the world will be saved.
 You're nearly there and, ultimately, accomplishing nothing never felt so good.

-Once it's over, you may feel like you miss a bunch of people you’ve never met.
-You may wander around looking for them everywhere and in everything, but nothing will fill that void.
-At some point you’re going to realize that what you miss isn’t the show that just ended; what you really miss is just a part of yourself, a tiny fraction rooted in uninhibited truth.
-That fraction is often felt and filled when you stumble upon a good binge.
-Now get over it and go do something fucking great.
+Once it's over, you may feel empty.
+At some point you'll realize that what you miss isn’t the show that just ended; what you really miss is just a part of yourself—that part of yourself you felt when you stumbled upon that perfect binge.
+So get over it and go do something fucking great.
 The most important story is your own.

 But always flex your knowledge.